 - Create views and partitions to handle huge datasets

-If you’d like to learn more about how our pipeline works, on our technical documentation site we provide a concrete example, where we take open data that we use for our customer The City of Ghent and go through the process in order to get it ready for offline analytics use cases.
+If you’d like to learn more about how our pipeline works, on our technical documentation site we provide a concrete example, where we take open data that we use for our customer The City of Ghent and go through the entire process in order gor you to see how we get it ready for offline analytics use cases.

 What happens next?

 Once your data is in the analytical data store, it is ready for multiple use cases:

 - Business analysts can run analytical reports with BI reporting tools such as Tableau or Power BI